 You can create a project directly in Change Analyzer from the results of your analysis.
-The project contains only source files with fields in the selected list.
+The project will contain only source files with fields in the selected list:

 - 1. Click Tools > Add to Project.
-The Select List window opens. - 2.
-Select the List you want to add to the new project and click OK.
-The New Project Dialog opens. - 3.
-Enter the name of the new project in the text field and click OK. - 4.
-The Change Magnitude window opens.
-Select Automatically calculate change magnitude if you want Change Analyzer to set change magnitudes for the listed source files based on the ranges specified in the fields below the check box.
+This opens the Select List dialog box. - 2.
+Click the list you want to add to the new project and click OK.
+This opens the new project name dialog box. - 3.
+Type the name of the new project and click OK.
+This opens the Change Magnitude dialog box. - Check Automatically calculate Change Magnitude if you want Change Analyzer to set change magnitudes for the listed source files based on the ranges specified for the fields in the Change Magnitude ranges group.
 The Change Analyzer settings will override any existing change magnitudes for the files. - 5.
 Click OK.
-The new project is created.
+The new project is created and displayed in the Repository pane.